-Graphic of Globe depicting locations of sales offices and manufacturing

-[Photo of blow molding equipment with caption stating: Blow Molding]

-[Photo of injection molding equipment with caption stating: Injection Molding]

-[Photo of roto molding equipment with caption stating: Roto Molding]

-[Photo of sheet lining equipment with caption stating: Sheet Lining]

-[Photo of assembly equipment with caption stating: Assembly Operations]

-[Photo of laboratory with caption stating: Materials Laboratory]

-Germany Japan Korea Malaysia

-California Colorado Minnesota Oregon Texas

-Worldwide Infrastructure

-[Logo]

-13,000,000 Shares

-[LOGO OF ENTEGRIS]

-Prospectus

-Banc of America Securities LLC Donaldson, Lufkin & Jenrette

-Salomon Smith Barney

-U.S. Bancorp Piper Jaffray
+Advanced Manufacturing Capabilities

-Until , 2000 (25 days after the date of this prospectus), all dealers effecting transactions in the common shares, whether or not participating in this distribution, may be required to deliver a prospectus.
-This is in addition to the obligation of dealers to deliver a prospectus when acting as underwriters and with respect to their unsold allotments or subscriptions.
+Graphic of Globe depicting locations of sales offices and manufacturing [Photo of blow molding equipment with caption stating: Blow Molding] [Photo of injection molding equipment with caption stating: Injection Molding] [Photo of roto molding equipment with caption stating: Roto Molding] [Photo of sheet lining equipment with caption stating: Sheet Lining] [Photo of assembly equipment with caption stating: Assembly Operations] [Photo of laboratory with caption stating: Materials Laboratory] Germany Japan Korea Malaysia California Colorado Minnesota Oregon Texas Worldwide Infrastructure [Logo] , 2000 (25 days after the date of this Through and including prospectus), all dealers effecting transactions in these securities, whether or not participating in this distribution, may be required to deliver a prospectus.
+This is in addition to the dealers' obligation to deliver a prospectus when acting as underwriters and with respect to their unsold allotments or subscriptions.
+13,000,000 Shares [LOGO OF ENTEGRIS] Common Shares PROSPECTUS Merrill Lynch & Co.
+Donaldson, Lufkin & Jenrette Salomon Smith Barney U.S. Bancorp Piper Jaffray , 2000 PART II

-PART II